pairshaped/curlingio-docs/docs/club-management/orders.md

 The system will also autofill the time it was withdrawn and how it was refunded.

 You can optionally specify a reason for the refund, and for offline payments, when the funds were withdrawn from the club, how the refund was made.

+Note: Refunding an item that requires a curler profile, like a league, will also remove that curler's registration from the item (league).

 ## Adjusting Submitted Orders